Skip to main content

 Electrolytes

-Sodium, potassium and chloride are minerals that are called “electrolytes.”
+Sodium, potassium and chloride are minerals that are called electrolytes.
 In the body, they work to maintain water balance and provide the correct pressure between cells and their surrounding fluids.
 Sodium and chloride are the major electrolytes in the fluid that surrounds body cells.
 Potassium is the primary electrolyte within body cells.
 Table salt is the most common food that contains both chloride and sodium.
 Most people consume more than enough sodium.
-In fact, many health experts believe that consuming too much sodium from salt and a high salt intake may contribute to high blood pressure in people who are “sodium sensitive.”
+In fact, many health experts believe that consuming too much sodium contributes to high blood pressure in people who are “sodium sensitive.”

 Mineral Toxicity